Acceptable Use of Information Resource

 Americans With Disabilities Act of 1990 and Section 504

 Stephen F. Austin State University does not discriminate on the basis of disability in admission to, access to or operations of its programs, services or activities, including hiring or employment practices.
-This notice is provided under provisions of Section 504 of the Rehabilitation Act of 1973, Title II of the Americans With Disabilities Act of 1990 and the ADAAA.
-Questions, concerns or requests for additional information regarding the ADA or the complaint/grievance procedure may be forwarded to Tiffany Rivers, ADA coordinator; Disability Services; P.O.
-Box 6130, SFA Station; Nacogdoches, TX 75962.
-A copy of the grievance procedure may be obtained from Disability Services in Room 325 of the Human Services Building.
+Compliance with Section 504 of the Rehabilitation Act of 1973, as amended, and the Americans with Disabilities Act, as amended, is coordinated through the Office of Disability Services.
+Additional details are outlined in HOP policy 01-302.

 Discrimination Complaints/Sexual Harassment Policy